emann615/Active-Directory-Lab/README.md

 19. Hit **enter** to open **Command Prompt**.
 20. Type **whoami**, and hit **enter** to see that the **CLIENT1** computer has been joined to the domain.

+### Part 15: Check the Domain Controller to See the Client Computer You Joined to the Domain

+1. Go back to the **DC** VM which should still be running.
+2. Log in again with the admin account you created in Active Directory.
+3. Pull up the **DHCP** window.
+4. Click the dropdown arrow next to the scope you created.
+5. Click **Address Leases**, and you should see the **CLIENT1** computer that you joined with the domain listed.
+6. Pull up the **Active Directory Users and Computers** window.
+7. Click **Computers**, and you should see the **CLIENT1** computer listed.

 <!--
  ```diff